OJFord/final-year-project/checker-outline.md

 Alternatively, something like [JSON-Schema](https://json-schema.org/) could be used, which has some traction already, and could be inspected for or extended to include types.

+The example program above would error for each key in the data sent, since the schema expects no data to accompany a `GET` request.